evil-in/The-Sparks-Foundation/README.md

 # Data Science and Business Analytics Internship

-<p> This repository contains the submissions to the tasks assigned by The Sparks Foundation [View website](https://internship.thesparksfoundation.info/index.html). </p>
+<p> This repository contains the submissions to the tasks assigned by The Sparks Foundation.</p> [View website](https://internship.thesparksfoundation.info/index.html)

 ## Task List